Food and Drug Administration

 1.3 Further Guidance on Bioequivalence

-FDA’s regulations and guidance documents provide additional information regarding bioequivalence and bioavailability, including methodologies and statistical criteria used to establish the bioequivalence of drug products.10
+FDA’s regulations and guidance documents provide additional information regarding bioequivalence and bioavailability, including methodologies and statistical criteria used to establish the bioequivalence of drug products.11

-A reference listed drug is the listed drug11 identified by FDA as the drug product upon which an applicant relies in seeking approval of its ANDA.12 Generally, a reference listed drug is a drug product approved in a new drug application under Section 505(c) of the FD&C Act based on full reports of investigations of safety and effectiveness.
-For an ANDA based on an approved suitability petition (a petitioned ANDA), the reference listed drug generally is the listed drug referenced in the approved suitability petition.13
+A reference listed drug is the listed drug 12 identified by FDA as the drug product upon which an applicant relies in seeking approval of its ANDA.13 FDA’s general practice is to designate as RLDs drug products that have been approved for safety and effectiveness under section 505(c) of the FD&C Act.
+For an ANDA based on an approved suitability petition (a petitioned ANDA), the reference listed drug generally is the listed drug referenced in the approved suitability petition.14

-A reference standard is the drug product selected by FDA that an applicant seeking approval of an ANDA must use in conducting an in vivo bioequivalence study required for approval.14 FDA generally selects a single reference standard that ANDA applicants must use in in vivo bioequivalence testing.
+A reference standard is the drug product selected by FDA that an applicant seeking approval of an ANDA must use in conducting an in vivo bioequivalence study required for approval.15 FDA generally selects a single reference standard that ANDA applicants must use in in vivo bioequivalence testing.
 Ordinarily, FDA will select the reference listed drug as the reference standard.
 However, in some instances, the reference listed drug and the reference standard may be different.
-For example, where the reference listed drug has been withdrawn from sale FDA may select an ANDA as the reference standard.
+For example, where the reference listed drug has been withdrawn from sale for reasons other than safety or effectiveness, FDA may select an ANDA that is therapeutically equivalent to this reference listed drug as the reference standard.

 FDA identifies reference listed drugs in the Prescription Drug Product, OTC Drug Product, and Discontinued Drug Product Lists.
 Listed drugs identified as reference listed drugs represent drug products upon which an applicant can rely in seeking approval of an ANDA.
 FDA intends to update periodically the reference listed drugs identified in the Prescription Drug Product, OTC Drug Product, and Discontinued Drug Product Lists, as appropriate.